Crunch-io/apidocs-sphinx/source/includes/_endpoint-deck.md

-is_public | boolean | Indicates whether this is a public deck or not owner_id | url | Points to the owner of this deck owner_name | string | Name of the owner of the deck (referred by `owner_id`)
+is_public | boolean | Indicates whether this is a public deck or not owner_id | url | Points to the owner of this deck owner_name | string | Name of the owner of the deck (referred by `owner_id`) team | url | If the deck is shared through a team, it will point to it. `null` by default

 To determine if a deck belongs to the current user, check the `owner_id` attribute.